distributeaid/aggregated-public-information/README.md

 ```

 > [!NOTE]
-> If you don't run `yarn develop` then you must run `yarn build` before running `yarn test`.
+> This depends on your application being built!
+If you don't run `yarn develop` then you must run `yarn build` after each change before running `yarn test`.
 We have provided `yarn test:with-build` as a convenience in this case.

 ### 5. View the Site and Set Up an Admin User 👤